 Apart from winter and summer, Uzbekistan also has spring and autumn.
 The best time to visit Uzbekistan is spring (April to June) and fall (September to October).
 Why is summer not the best time to visit Uzbekistan?
 Because summer is super hot and dry, and humidity is low during that time.

-So, if you want to have pleasant travel to the silk road, Tashkent, Samarkand, Bukhara, and other cities with soft and comfortable mild weather, choose to travel in spring and fall.
+So, if you want to have pleasant travel to the silk road, Tashkent, Samarkand, Bukhara, and other cities of Uzbekistan with soft and comfortable mild weather, choose to travel in spring and fall.

 Best Trip with the Best Climate